erenyeager880/privyhire/README.md

     end
 ```

+**Key guarantee:** Neither the employer's budget nor the candidate's salary floor is ever visible — not to the counterparty, not to node operators, not to The Graph indexers, and not to PrivyHire itself.
+The protocol learns only the outcome, never the inputs.

 ---

 ## 🤖 Encrypted Agentic Flows

-PrivyHire pioneers the concept of **Encrypted Agentic Flows**.
-Future-proofing the recruitment cycle, our architecture permits deterministic AI sub-agents to operate directly on ciphertext.
+PrivyHire pioneers the concept of **Encrypted Agentic Flows** — a paradigm shift that allows deterministic AI sub-agents to operate directly on ciphertext, enabling fully automated, privacy-preserving hiring pipelines.

 ```mermaid
 flowchart LR